 [Tunisian Member of Parliament and highest elected official of Bizerte Ali Belakhoua filmed by Capitol Intelligence/BBN using CI Glass greeting Civil Rights leader US Congressman John Lewis (D-GA) and recognition at the Greater Washington DC Urban Gala dinner in Washington, DC.]

-Mr. Jiranek’s highly offensive and bigoted mail — which has been forwarded to the Tunisian Ambassador the United States Faysal Gouia and Greater Washington DC Urban League President and CEO George H. Lambert, Jr. — is unfortunately symptomatic of a new form of racism found in what urban and rural Americans are beginning to define as Caucasia, the formerly well-to-do white flight suburbs.
+Mr. Jiranek’s highly offensive and bigoted mail — which has been forwarded to the Tunisian Ambassador the United States Faysal Gouia and Greater Washington DC Urban League President and CEO George H. Lambert, Jr. — is unfortunately symptomatic of a new form of racism found in what urban and rural Americans are beginning to define as Caucasia, the formerly well-to-do white flight suburbs. it is equally unfortunate as the Hon.
+Ali Belakhoua will be attending the Congressional Black Caucus Foundation Annual Legislative Conference later this month as an elected African-American representative.

 Copyright of Capitol Intelligence Group – Turning Swords into Equity (®)